potatoeggy/eifueo/docs/sph4u7.md

 Therefore, wavelengths of "particles" are only really significant for small masses at high speeds rather than large masses at lower speeds.

 !!! example
     A 50 kg mass moving at 16 m/s is has a wavelength many orders of magnitude smaller than a quark and will not display any observable wave behaviours.

 The discovery of wave-particle duality has led to advancements in technology such as the scanning electron microscope.

+## Special relativity

+Einstein's theory of special relativity states that time and space are relative depending on the **frame of reference** of the observer, and light travels at the *same speed* of $\pu{3.0\times10^8 m/s}$ in a vacuum no matter how it is observed in all intertial frame of reference.

+ - An **inertial** reference frame is one in which the law of inertia in the frame holds true.
+Only frames of reference moving at a constant velocity or at rest are inertial, and the same laws of physics apply in all inertial frames of reference.

+### Time dilation and length contraction

+The faster an observer moves, to ensure that it appears to them that light travels at $c$, time slows down for the observer.
+Observers in inertial frames of reference will experience time at a slower rate — this phenomenon is known as time dilation.

+For two **inertial** reference frames, where $t_s$ is the time observed between two events (stationary/**proper** time) at the same location and at rest relative to a stationary observer, $t_m$ is the time observed between two events in a different frame of reference (moving time), $v$ is the speed difference between the frames of reference, and $\gamma$ is the **Lorentz factor**:
+$$
+\gamma=\frac{1}{\sqrt{1-\frac{v^2}{c^2}}} \\
+t_m=\gamma t_s
+$$

+Space is also relative.
+An observer moving at a higher constant velocity will have space contract — this phenomenon is known as **length contraction**.

+Where $L_s$ is the length/distance measured of an object at the same location and at rest relative to a stationary observer, and $L_m$ is the length/distance from a different reference frame:
+$$L_m=\gamma L_s$$

+### Simultaneity

+From different inertial reference points, there can never be agreement on whether events are simultaneous.
+Because time slows down for an obserer moving faster, one event will also appear to happen first.

 ## Resources